 The financial highlights table is intended to help you understand the Funds' financial performance for the period of the Funds' operations.
 Certain information reflects financial results for a single Fund share.
 The total returns in the table represent the rate that an investor would have earned (or lost) on an investment in the Funds (assuming reinvestment of all dividends and distributions).
-This information for the Funds has been derived from the financial statements audited by BBD, LLP, whose report, along with the Funds' financial statements, are included in the Funds' October 31, 2022 annual report, which is available upon request.
+The information for the fiscal year ended October 31, 2023 has been audited by Cohen & Company, Ltd., independent registered public accounting firm to the Fund, whose report, along with the Fund's financial statements, are included in the Fund's October 31, 2023 annual report, which is available upon request.
+Prior years were audited by BBD, LLP.